 There are a lot of ways to receive notice of the threat of severe weather these days.
 Weather radios (with properly charged batteries) are probably the most reliable but are sometimes impractical.
 Most people do not carry a weather radio around with them.
 Weather radios are also limited in accuracy for specific locations.
-The information released on weather radios cover entire counties.
-Cell phones are a better way to receive information of specific locations but they rely on a network of towers that can be damaged by strong storms.
+The information released on weather radios covers entire counties.
+Cell phones are a better way to receive information about specific locations but they rely on a network of towers that can be damaged by strong storms.
 Television and radio are also great ways to receive updated information but they too can be interrupted by damage to their infrastructure.

 Have an Emergency Kit ready.

 We all have been reminded many times to have a kit ready.
 Standard items include food and water for two days.
-A first aide kit, flashlight, batteries, blankets, etc. The National Weather Service, the Red Cross, and FEMA all have detailed lists you can easily find online.
+A first aid kit, flashlight, batteries, blankets, etc. The National Weather Service, the Red Cross, and FEMA all have detailed lists you can easily find online.
 Just don’t procrastinate!
 Get a kit ready and have it accessible.

 Have a rendezvous plan.

 Don’t assume if a disaster strikes your family will all be together and accounted for.
 We all have busy lives and are going in different directions.
 Have a plan to meet up with loved ones.
 Start with meeting back at your home, but if that is not possible have a back up plan to meet.
 Many families use a family member or other contact out of the area to coordinate the rendezvous.